aspose-pdf/Aspose.PDF-Documentation/net/working-with-facades/pdffileeditor/concatenate-pdf-documents/_index.md

 You can even read all the Pdf files in a particular folder at runtime and concatenate them, without even knowing the file names.
 Simply provide the path of directory, which contains the PDF documents, that you would like to concatenate.

-Please try using the following code snippet to achieve this functionality.
+Please try using the following C# code snippet to achieve this functionality.

 {{< gist "aspose-pdf" "4a12f0ebd453e7f0d552ed6658ed3253" "Examples-CSharp-AsposePdfFacades-TechnicalArticles-ConcatenatingAllPdfFiles-ConcatenatingAllPdfFiles.cs" >}}